kunalk4/basic-api-sqlalchemy/README.md

 # Database

 The database used is a local development sqlite.
 The ORM used is SQLalchemy and JSON objects are serialised using Flask-Marshmallow.
-The application uses Flask-Migrate to generate migration scripts.
+The application uses Flask-Migrate to generate migration scripts for schema versioning.

-Within the <code>app</code> folder, run <code>flask db init</code> to intialise
+Within the <code>app</code> folder, run <code>flask db init</code> to generate a migration scripts within the  <code>./migration</code> folder
-<code>app</code>
-<code>app</code>
-<code>app</code>

-Please run
+Run <code>flask db migrate</code> to run a migration script once a change to the schema has been made

+Finally, run <code>flask db upgrade</code> to update changes to the database.

 # API Doc
 TODO (31/12/2022) (Generated via Swagger UI)